Petros (footballer)

-Petros Matheus dos Santos Araújo (born 29 May 1989), simply known as Petros, is a Brazilian professional footballer who plays as a central midfielder for Saudi Arabian club Al-Okhdood.
+Petros Matheus dos Santos Araújo (born 29 May 1989), simply known as Petros, is a Brazilian professional footballer who plays as a central midfielder.

 Club career

 Early career

 Born in Juazeiro, Bahia, Petros graduated with Vitória's youth setup, and made his debuts while on loan at Democrata de Sete Lagoas in 2008.
 After another temporary spell at Rio Branco-ES in the following year, he signed for Fluminense de Feira on 29 December 2009.

 In January 2012 Petros joined Juazeirense, but only days after, signed for Boa Esporte, as a clause on his contract allowed a free transfer to a club from Série A or Série B. He made his professional debut on 29 May, coming on as a half-time substitute in a 2–1 home win against Atlético Paranaense.

 Petros scored his first professional goal on 10 July 2012, netting the last in a 3–4 away loss against Criciúma.
 He finished the campaign with 31 appearances and four goals, as his side narrowly avoided relegation.

 On 17 December 2013 Petros signed for Penapolense.